 The sun was rising slowly, casting its warm rays upon a beautiful white manor that stood on stretches of land.
 The manor was large, standing three stories high and eight windows wide, it had a set of double doors that were coloured in a proud red and they were surrounded by pillars that lined the front of the building.
 The lands that the grand manor stood on stretched miles in each direction and a Quidditch pitch could bee seen behind the building, there was a set of gates that welcomed people in to the estate and on them was a crest that held a griffin with open wings with two crossed swords behind it.

 It was the Potter crest.

 The manor was the Potter Manor which had been in the Potter family for centuries and it was still standing tall housing the latest generation of Potter; the Potters in question were Lord James Potter with his wife Lady Lily Potter nee Evans and their daughter Heiress Rosina Potter.
 The Potters were currently sat around their dining room table eating a breakfast and Rosina less than pleased at being awoken at such an hour.

 "But why couldn't I stay in bed, it's the holidays!"
 She complained.

-"We've been through this Rose, you are booked in to have your heir robes fitted."
+"We've been through this Rosina, you are booked in to have your Heir robes fitted."
 Lily sighed.

 "I don't care!
 I'm tired, we could have gone later.
 Why did you book me in this early?"